Developmental Disabilities Services

 A developmental disability is attributable to an intellectual or physical impairment or a combination of intellectual and physical impairments and is not attributed solely to mental illness.
 The disability must also reflect the person’s need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services, which are of lifelong or extended duration and are individually planned and coordinated.

-The disability manifests before the person reaches age 22, is likely to continue indefinitely, and results in substantial functional limitations in three or more of the following areas of major life activity: self care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency.
+The disability manifests before the person reaches age 22, is likely to continue indefinitely, and results in substantial functional limitations in three or more of the following areas of major life activity: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency.

 The key services we provide for our Developmental Disabilities clients include:

-• Flexible Family Fund for Children
+- Flexible Family Fund Program for children

-• Residential placement services
+- Residential placement services

-• Service coordination
+- Service coordination